trantrikien239/cs7641-team-project-tdplk/docs/final-report.md

 **Model Input**

-Input for the models that we will build is the student essays provided by the competition.
+The input for the models that we will build is the student essays provided by the competition.
 The dataset contains 3911 essays with an average length of 461 words.
 The words per essay data is also positively skewed.

 ![figure1](media/f1.png)
 <img src="media/f2.png"  width="300" height="250">